xche529/tech_store/README.md

 # KIWITECH

 KIWITECH is a full stack e-commerce store project with admin dashboard using React as frontend, Firebase as backend and TailwindCSS for styling.
+Features:
+- CRUD operations via admin dashboard
+- Saved shopping cart items for logged in users
+- Search product via keywords, e.g., "Smartwatch", "Wearable", "Phone".

 Contributors: Tommy, James and Betty